labor-digital/asset-building/documentation/Plugins.md

 };
 ```

+## filterWarningsToIgnore(regexList, context);
+Can be used to configure the list of regexes that will be used in WebpackFilterWarningsPlugin

 ## browserListFilter(browserList, context)
 PostCss uses a [Browserlist](https://github.com/browserslist/browserslist#best-practices) to determine which plugin it should use and how.
 By default our script uses "> 1%, last 10 versions".
 You can use this hook to change the default.

 ## postCssPluginFilter(plugins, context)
 Is used to filter and modify the list of postCss plugins (by default only autoprefixer)